Oussamabssd/react-laravel-project/README.md

 # react-laravel-project

 ## 🌟 About the Project
-in this project you will find a implementation about using api bettwin React.js and Laravel framworks (login and singup)
+In this project, you will find an implementation of API communication between React.js and Laravel frameworks for login and signup functionality.

 ## 🚀 Features
 - Login